-- 1. Budget Council on 3rd March 2015 will be recommended to approve and adopt: - (a) The revised estimates for 2014/15 and the revenue budget for 2015/16 as set out in Appendix E, which includes the transfers to the Capital Investment Reserve in the total sum of £911k and the increase in the balance of the General Fund Reserve in the sum of £255k; - (b) The budget proposals and changes to Reserves and Balances as set out in Appendix F; - (c) The updated Five Year Capital Programme including the changes proposed by Cabinet, as set out in Appendix G; - (d) The updated Useable Reserves & Balances Policy as detailed in Appendix H; - (e) An average Band D Council Tax of £185.79 for 2015/16 (excluding Town and Parish precepts), which is a 0.06% reduction from the 2014/15 average Band D charge; - (f) The Special Expenses policy as set out in Appendix I; which includes that: - for the purposes of charging special expenses, both the special expense costs and the tax bases relating to the areas of Lytham and St Annes will each be aggregated and the Council Tax charge per property at each band level will be the same across the whole area; and - the annual special expense charge per property will be set for 2015/16 at the same level as for 2014/15, that being £67.94 per band D property; and - the annual borough wide charge per property will be set for 2015/16 at the same level as for 2014/15, that being £144.82 per band D property; and - the budget resource to be allocated to delivering concurrent services and chargeable as special expenses for 2015/16 will be set at a sum equivalent to the annual special expense charge per property (band D equivalent) multiplied by the tax base for the special expense area; - (g) The schedule of fees and charges for 2015/16 as detailed in Appendix J.
+- 1. That the Council approve and adopt: - (a) The revised estimates for 2014/15 and the revenue budget for 2015/16 as set out in Appendix E, which includes the transfers to the Capital Investment Reserve in the total sum of £911k and the increase in the balance of the General Fund Reserve in the sum of £255k; - (b) The budget proposals and changes to Reserves and Balances as set out in Appendix F; - (c) The updated Five Year Capital Programme including the changes proposed by Cabinet, as set out in Appendix G; - (d) The updated Useable Reserves & Balances Policy as detailed in Appendix H; - (e) An average Band D Council Tax of £185.79 for 2015/16 (excluding Town and Parish precepts), which is a 0.06% reduction from the 2014/15 average Band D charge; - (f) The Special Expenses policy as set out in Appendix I; which includes that: - for the purposes of charging special expenses, both the special expense costs and the tax bases relating to the areas of Lytham and St Annes will each be aggregated and the Council Tax charge per property at each band level will be the same across the whole area; and - the annual special expense charge per property will be set for 2015/16 at the same level as for 2014/15, that being £67.94 per band D property; and - the annual borough wide charge per property will be set for 2015/16 at the same level as for 2014/15, that being £144.82 per band D property; and - the budget resource to be allocated to delivering concurrent services and chargeable as special expenses for 2015/16 will be set at a sum equivalent to the annual special expense charge per property (band D equivalent) multiplied by the tax base for the special expense area; - (g) The schedule of fees and charges for 2015/16 as detailed in Appendix J; - (h) The Treasury Management Policy set out in Appendix K; - (i) The Treasury Management Strategy set out in Appendix L, which incorporates the Minimum Revenue Provision Statement, the Council's Borrowing Strategy, Investment Strategy, and Treasury Prudential Indicators and Limits. - 2.
+That the Council note the responses to the Budget Consultation at Appendix M.